 • mayonnaise – adds moisture and richness.

-Even after refrigeration, the salmon mixture will be a little soft.
-Just gently form it into patties, and trust the pan frying process.
-The browning in the skillet will help the patties hold together, I promise!
+• Even after refrigeration, the salmon mixture will be a little soft.
+Just gently form it into cakes, and trust the pan frying process.
+The browning in the skillet will help the cakes hold together, we promise!

 WANT TO SAVE THIS RECIPE?